 Where does Thales fit into the picture?

-From the outset, Cogent (now part of Thales) has played a key role in the U.S. government's biometric visitor identification programs IDENT, US-VISIT, and OBIM.
+From the outset, Cogent (now part of Thales) has played a crucial role in the U.S. government's biometric visitor identification programs IDENT, US-VISIT, and OBIM.

 Furthermore, in the aftermath of 9/11, it enabled the DHS to enhance and develop this solution, seamlessly supporting the evolution from US-VISIT to IDENT.

-This uniquely powerful database is still built around Thales Cogent industry-leading ABIS technology.
+This uniquely powerful database is still built around Thales Cogent's industry-leading ABIS technology.

-Furthermore, its long history at the heart of the government's fight to combine easier transit for legitimate travellers with water-tight defence against attempts at illegal entry highlights the outstanding flexibility it offers to cope with a fast-changing environment.
+Furthermore, its long history at the heart of the government's fight to combine easier transit for legitimate travelers with a water-tight defense against illegal entry attempts highlights the outstanding flexibility it offers to cope with a fast-changing environment.